 We are happy to host organised group visits to the Ship Centre given advance notice.
 To arrange a group visit, please contact the curator on 01633 274167 or e-mail Newport.email@example.com or firstname.lastname@example.org.

 What you will see:

 The Newport Medieval Ship project is just that; it's a project in progress.
 It's an exciting, live archaeological conservation project.
-Currently, we have about 30% of the Ship's timbers back in our climate-controlled store.
-About 25% are up at York being freeze-dried before being returned for us.
-The remaining 45% are in 2 covered tanks at the Medieval Ship Centre, fully saturated in the special preservative, and the other undergoing the next stage of preservation at York.
-We are preparing for the next phase of the project: reconstruction of our impressive Ship in full public view.
+Currently, we have about 55% of the Ship's timbers back in our climate-controlled store.
+The remaining 45% are in 2 covered tanks, one at the Medieval Ship Centre, fully saturated in the special preservative, and the other undergoing the next stage of preservation at York.
+We are now preparing for the next phase of the project: reconstruction of our impressive Ship in full public view.

 Come and hear the stories of the discovery of the wreck, the sheer scale of the vessel, the recovery of the timbers, the recording and modelling of what the Ship looked like, the conservation process being undertaken, the detective story that defines when and where she was built, and our vision for the future display of the re-assembled Ship.
 But come to understand Newport and Medieval times, the lives of the people, the trade that was being plied and the history of the Ship itself: where and when it was built, where it traded, what it carried and why it came to Newport.